2025-2026 Academic Catalog

 BIZ 301.
 Successfully Navigating Your Career Flight Plan.
 1 Hour

 School of Business Administration students will gain skills and knowledge to navigate topics that impact post-graduation success including evaluating job offers, financial literacy for young professionals, and workplace expectations.
+Course is offered in Spring semesters and restricted to undergraduate business majors with junior or senior level standing.

 BIZ 497.
 Professional Work Experience.
-1-6 Hours
+0-6 Hours

 Supervised business work experience in association with a participating organization.
 May not be used for major or business core requirements.
 Pass/Fail grading only.
-Prerequisites: Permission of Associate Dean required.